lmrl-bio/lmrl-bio.github.io/call.md

 ## Guidelines

-Deadlines are Mondays by midnight, PDT.
+Deadlines are by midnight, PDT.

-- **September 16: Deadline for abstract and travel award submission.**
+- **September 20: Deadline for abstract and travel award submission.**
 - September 30: Notification of selection, posters, talks, and travel awards.
 - December 9: Deadline for uploading posters and slides.